Anirudh-R-2506/whatsapp-manager/README.md

 # FEATURES

--> Create custom shortcuts to send specific messages like CTRL+L to send a 'LOL' to current chat\
+-> Create custom shortcuts to send specific messages like CTRL+L to send a 'LOL'\
--> Dictate messages to be sent to current chat\
+-> Send messages by dictating them\
 -> Easily switch between chats\
 -> Use shortcuts to even send emojis :)\
 -> Auto correct to always keep you on the right path